addl/flask_blog/entries/python/flask/flask_i18n.md

 msgstr "Inicio"
 ...
 ```

-The `.po` files is like a source of translations, while `.pot` is like a template to create sources, we need to compile `.po` fies to create  `.mo`, `.mo` files are compiled version, means to be used by a computer, this is the actual file used by **Flask-Babel** to load translations.
+The `.po` files is like a source of translations, while `.pot` is like a template to create sources, we need to compile `.po` fies to create  `.mo`, `.mo` files are compiled version, this is the actual file used by **Flask-Babel** to load translations.

-> What if you add more strings or they change?
+What if you add more strings or they change?
 Keep in mind we need to update sometimes, otherwise we will lose the translation we have made before, to update the source after **extracting** the new texts added if that the case.

 ````commandline
 pybabel update -i messages.pot -d flask_app/translations -l es
 ````

-Let's compile our sources so that the translation get reflected in our application, to create the `.po` file from a `.mo` file:
+Let's compile our sources so that the translation get reflected in our application, to create the compiled file `.mo` from a `.po` source:

 ```
 pybabel compile -d flask_app/translations
 ```